illumio/illumio.core/docs/VEN_ROLE.md

 Removes the VEN from a suspended state: the VEN software is started and firewall rules are reapplied according to security policy rules in the PCE.

+### ven_deactivate

+Breaks the connection between the VEN and the PCE, but leaves the VEN software installed on the workload.

+After the VEN is deactivated, the workload firewall is restored to its previous settings.

+> **Note:** this action is **irreversible** through the VEN role.
+To reactivate the VEN, you will need run `illumio_ven_ctl activate` manually or unpair and repair the workload

 ### ven_unpair

 Removes the VEN and corresponding workload record from the PCE and uninstalls the VEN software from the workload.